-This album is the culmination of a year of experimenting with modern field recording and music production hardware and software.
-Similar to programmatic approaches to media manipulation, the process involved the treatment of sound as an object.
-The sound objects had properties that could be shifted and transformed like variables.
-I created videos for various songs using open source Linux tools such as ffmpeg and mainstream production platforms like Final Cut Pro.
+These albums are the culmination of 2 years of experimenting with modern field recording and music production hardware and software.
+Similar to programmatic approaches to media manipulation, the process involves the treatment of sound as an object.
+The sound objects have properties that could be shifted and transformed like variables.
+The resulting music veers into dark ambient, glitch, and post-industrial territory.

 The goal of this box was to have the Linux soft-synth ZynAddSubFX running headless on a battery powered and untethered Raspberry Pi, controllable by a simple MIDI keyboard and an instrument switcher on phone or tablet.
 It also runs Node.js and serves a networked configuration app.
 The setup allows for networked playing from a variety of contexts.
 I wrote up a detailed tutorial with code snippets, video, and a public GitHub repo.